Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

     <th> effect </th>
     <td> banish a ‘Darquess’ Spell/Trap from deck </td>
     <td> Set a banished ‘Darquess’ Spell/Trap </td>
-    <td> bury a ‘Darquess’ monster </td>
+    <td> bury a ‘Darquess’ Monster </td>
   </tr>
 </table>

 ### Level 7
-This self-dealt damage allows the 3 Level 7 monsters to be Summoned, which each have 2300 ATK.
+This self-dealt damage allows the 3 Level 7 Monsters to be Summoned, which each have 2300 ATK.

 > If either player takes damage: You can Special Summon this card from your hand or Graveyard, then you can increase this card’s Level (max 12) by 1 for every 100 damage taken.